cchanzl/Lock-Screen/_posts/2020-05-26-Python-vs-C++-Syntax.md

 However, when it comes to Python's syntax, 3 main differences stood out for me which i would summarise below.

 These 3 syntax differences are discussed in greater detail in the book "Learning Python, Fifth Edition" by Mark Lutz at the start of Chapter 10.
-This is a book that I would strongly recommend to any beginner when starting their Python journey.
+I would strongly recommend this book to any beginner when starting their Python journey.

 <b> Parentheses are optional </b>
 <br>